hendrikmaus/openhab-auth-router/README.md

     }
 ```

-Restart nginx `sudo service nginx reload` and try to access your OpenHAB instance as usual.
+Restart nginx `sudo service nginx reload` and try to access your openHAB instance as usual.

 ## Development And Contribution